 “There are several things what makes GIS Cloud unique compared to other providers.
 First and foremost is the relative ease and simplicity of the platform.
 It doesn’t require a lot of training, you can literally jump in day one and be able to develop content and collect data from the field.

-I would also like to emphasize that while these things are an advantage, I don’t want to understate the fact that you can use GIS Cloud to do powerful analysis with large amounts of data.
+I would also like to emphasize that while these things are an advantage, I don’t want to understate the fact that you can use GIS Cloud to do powerful analysis on large amounts of data.
 We have used GIS Cloud for integrating a lot of different databases, data sources and datasets so that we can do powerful analysis by using the tools and features GIS Cloud provides.

 It helped us in decision making and how we manage our assets, so that is another thing that sets GIS Cloud apart from other providers.
 And the ability to integrate GIS Cloud with other desktop solutions has been a tremendous feature when it comes to collaboration throughout our organization.”